-As an instructor, you want to be confident that your course is well-designed and functions as intended—before your students see it.
-Use student preview to review the course content.
-You can also validate the course behaviors, such as those that control the availability of course content or require a particular interaction from the students to be triggered.
+You want to be confident that your course is well-designed and functions as you expect—before your students see it.
+With student preview, you can review the course content from a student's perspective.
+You can also validate course behaviors, such as the conditional release of content or how grades appear.

 - Submit assignments